 In our joints, we have 100s of proteins, cytokines, chemicals, and other compounds which are made by the synovium, or the lining of the knee joint.
 When our joints are healthy, the chemicals in our joint support cartilage health and nutrition.

 Whether it is due to injury, or our metabolism, weight, and diet — a switch flips.
 Changes occur in our knee joint that is similar to the changes associated with other chronic disease states.
 That switch turns on genes in our DNA that increase the production chemicals that are hostile to the health of our cartilage.
-So over time, an increase in those unfriendly chemicals eventually cause cartilage cell injury.
+So over time, an increase in those unfriendly chemicals eventually causes cartilage cell injury.
+The cartilage is the cushioning in the knee that protects the knee from developing knee arthritis.
 That weakens the cartilage and its ability to withstand stress.

 Other research studies show that the concentration of COMP within the knee decreases with exercise.
 Therefore, exercise might cause the COMP within the knee to be pushed into the bloodstream, or lymphatic system with activity.
 Decreased COMP within in the knee, combined with an increase in the concentration of Interleukin-10 appears to show that exercise is not harmful to cartilage, and may be beneficial.
 This research shows that running was associated with a decrease in the cytokines or the chemicals in the knee related to cartilage wear and degradation.